Democratic Leadership: Key Characteristics and Benefits

 Improved Confidence

-Democratic leadership also provides support and guidance to help group members perform their best and learn new things.
+Democratic leadership style also provides support and guidance to help group members perform their best and learn new things.
 The goal is to help each person feel confident and capable.

 More Commitment and Satisfaction

-Drawbacks of Democratic Leadership
+Drawbacks of the Democratic Leadership Style

 While democratic leadership can be effective, it also has some potential downsides.
 These can include: